 Looking for information about your industry?
 Our handy list of industry guides may be useful.

 The level of cover you need as a self-employed sole trader will depend on a number of factors, such as:

 To get an idea of what your premiums could cost, you can complete a quote for business insurance with us.
 It only takes a few minutes and you’ll see the kind of value such a policy could provide.
 It also doesn’t cost you a cent to compare.

-Cyber liability insurance is handy if you collect and store client information on a digital system, such as customer emails for digital marketing or personal customer details such as names and addresses.
-Cyber liability insurance helps financially protect you from claims and supports your profitability in the event of a cyber breach or attack.
+Cyber Liability insurance is handy if you collect and store client information on a digital system, such as customer emails for digital marketing or personal customer details such as names and addresses.* Cyber Liability insurance is designed to help protect you from claims and support your profitability in the event of a cyber breach or attack.

 If you have employees working for you, you’ll need to hold workers compensation insurance.* However, if you do not have any employees as a sole trader, you aren’t eligible to take out workers compensation insurance.

 This brings up a serious question: How would you or your family get by if you’re injured and forced to take time off work to recover?

 You could consider an income protection policy instead, which may pay a cash benefit to you if you’re unable to work due to serious illness or injury.